MoisesBarbera/Data-analysis-/README.md

 ## Python code showing:
 ###  1. Amazon_Alexa_Reviews_Analysis.ipynb
 An extensive analysis on a big amount of reviews from the Amazon Alexa devices (data from Kaggle.com - amazon_alexa.tsv)
+###  2. Predicting_Bussiness_Revenue_Linear_Regresion.ipynb
-###  2. A case scenario of a small business predicting its expected revenue depending on the temperature on a given day (data IceCream.csv)
+A case scenario of a small business predicting its expected revenue depending on the temperature on a given day (data IceCream.csv)

 Covering topicts on: